-As an organization founded on social cooperation and human progress principles, Green Sands Equity strives to engage and encourage individuals or organizations who show potential for excellence and profound impact on the world.
-We understand that the likelihood of realizing excellence and impact is often tied to opportunity.
-Therefore, as an organization with resources, we believe that we bear a social responsibility to aid such extraordinary individuals or organizations to realize their greatest potential.
-Through funding, network, and partnership, we provide Green Sands Prize recipients with the resources and opportunities they need to succeed.
+Green Sands Equity strives to engage and encourage individuals or organizations who show potential for excellence and profound impact on the world.
+Through partnership, connectivity to our network, and funding, we provide Green Sands Prize recipients with the resources and opportunities they need to succeed.

 Tenzin was raised as a refugee in the Indian Himalayas, her family having fled there from Tibet.
 Tenzin is the founder of Kinstep, a social enterprise platform that connects refugees and immigrants to safe and steady jobs to better integrate into their new home countries.
 Tenzin serves as Senior Advisor, Board Member of Earth's Call Fund, in partnership with Lever for Change, which deployed 100M for solutions in the climate crisis.
 Today Tenzin Seldon is the Co-Founder & Chief Executive of The Plant, creating and building a global home for climate solutions.